solo-io/wasm/README.md

 # Community

-The WASM projects in this repository are made up of a collaboration between Solo.io and the wider Web Assembly community.
+The WASM projects in this repository are made up of a collaboration between Solo.io and the wider WebAssembly community.

 Please join the [Solo.io Slack @ #wasm](https://slack.solo.io/) to participate!